apache/pekko/docs/src/main/paradox/typed/guide/tutorial_5.md

  * A deadline that indicates how long the query should wait for replies.
 Making this a parameter will simplify testing.

 #### Scheduling the query timeout
-Since we need a way to indicate how long we are willing to wait for responses, it is time to introduce a new Akka feature that we have not used yet, the built-in scheduler facility.
+Since we need a way to indicate how long we are willing to wait for responses, it is time to introduce a new Pekko feature that we have not used yet, the built-in scheduler facility.
 Using @apidoc[Behaviors.withTimers](typed.*.Behaviors$) {scala="#withTimers[T](factory:org.apache.pekko.actor.typed.scaladsl.TimerScheduler[T]=%3eorg.apache.pekko.actor.typed.Behavior[T]):org.apache.pekko.actor.typed.Behavior[T]" java="#withTimers(org.apache.pekko.japi.function.Function)"} and @apidoc[startSingleTimer](typed.*.TimerScheduler) {scala="#startSingleTimer(key:Any,msg:T,delay:scala.concurrent.duration.FiniteDuration):Unit" java="#startSingleTimer(java.lang.Object,T,java.time.Duration)"} to schedule a message that will be sent after a given delay.